Running: What Is Over-training

 • Frequent colds, illnesses, or low immunity

-If you keep pushing through these signals, the problem compounds and so does the recovery time.
+If you keep pushing through these warning signals without addressing the underlying issues, the problem only compounds further, making both the damage and the recovery time significantly longer.

 What Causes Overtraining in Runners